 If again the client is authorized, we will have the last request actually to access the file (method

 Possible problems and solutions #

 Enabling CORS can cause unexpected errors, especially if the client makes use of custom headers to include in requests.
-Two are the most common:
+The two most common errors are as follows:

 Header not specified as accepted #